 The Irishman is the Walsh family’s original whiskey.
 In keeping with Bernard and Rosemary’s desire to play a significant part in the revival of Irish whiskey, The Irishman represents the rebirth of the 19th Century tradition of family owned provincial whiskey distilling that thrived during the last golden age of Irish Whiskey at the end of the 1800s.
-In a hands-on, hand-crafted approach Bernard Walsh and his family produce whiskey in the same way as the 19th Century distilling families.
+At our distillery in Royal Oak, Bernard Walsh and his family are creating whiskey with a hands-on, hand-crafted approach.
 Bernard’s love and dedication to the whiskey craft has forged The Irishman range of tripled distilled whiskeys, whose smooth and warm glow, perfectly express the unique Irish spirit of friendship and shared welcome.

 Many of these great writers, on occasion would take refuge in their local public house, where they could draw inspiration from their daily observations of life while enjoying the comfort of their favourite dram of whiskey.